 FOAK funding is hard to come by because the checks are too large and returns too low for VCs, while the risk is too high for project finance investors and banks, which prefer proven tech and predictable revenue streams.
 FOAK specialists seek to mitigate the risks associated with scaling pre-revenue, capital-intensive technology.

 With mid-to-growth-stage climate tech funding down over 50% in H1 2023 according to CTVC, risk tolerance for FOAK is likely down as well.
 And a lack of FOAK capital could delay or prevent startups from ever making a dent in emissions.
 So, how should FOAK-stage startups navigate this funding environment?
-Three top FOAK players will weigh in at the Summit.
+Three top FOAK players weighed in at the Summit.

 Generate Capital is the pioneer in FOAK funding and calls itself the “one-stop shop for the Infrastructure Revolution.”
 The firm builds, owns, operates, and finances sustainable infrastructure for power, mobility, water and waste management, and smart cities.
 Based in San Francisco, Generate has raised over $8 billion.
 It recently invested $250M in Ambient Fuels, a green hydrogen developer, and formed Viridis Initiative, a joint venture with McKinstry to decarbonize buildings with an energy-as-a-service (EaaS) offering.
-Generate CEO and co-founder Scott Jacobs will join the panel.
+Generate CEO and co-founder Scott Jacobs joined the panel.

 Prime Coalition is a nonprofit organization that channels philanthropic and “catalytic” capital into climate ventures at a point where they would otherwise struggle to secure funding.
 Since 2014, Prime has worked with over 250 philanthropic entities to steer more than $300M into climate ventures, including carbon removal startup Charm Industrial (featured in our carbon capture panel) and lithium miner Lilac Solutions (featured in our critical minerals panel).
 In 2023, Prime launched its Early Climate Infrastructure (ECI) program to address the gap in funding for demo plants.
-Dr. Lara Pierpoint, Director of ECI, will discuss Prime’s role in FOAK funding.
+Dr. Lara Pierpoint, Director of ECI, discussed Prime’s role in FOAK funding.

 The U.S. Department of Energy’s Office of Clean Energy Demonstrations (OCED) was established in 2021 to accelerate market adoption of clean technologies and the transition to net-zero emissions.
 With $25 billion in funding from Congress, OCED issues non-dilutive funding for FOAK-stage ventures.
 Its portfolio includes projects in clean hydrogen, carbon removal, long-duration energy storage, advanced nuclear, and more.
-Chief Operating Officer Douglas Schultz will represent OCED on the panel.
+Chief Operating Officer Douglas Schultz represented OCED on the panel.

 Can these organizations help climate tech founders—and the planet—avoid getting FOAKed over?